zkp2p/zkp2p-client-sdk/packages/offramp-sdk/README.md

 ## React Hooks

-The SDK provides React hooks for all deposit and intent operations:
+The SDK provides React hooks for all deposit and intent operations via a dedicated subpath:

 ```tsx
 import {